-Under the terms of this agreement information should be shared:
+6.1 Under the terms of this agreement, information should be shared:

-The above-named Age UK Notts Support Services have different referral routes, which may involve referrals direct from inpatients and their carers/families, fromward staff, or from the MHSOP Community Health Teams or associated services under the MHSOP umbrella
+The above-named Age UK Notts support services operate open referral routes, which may involve referrals direct from inpatients and their carers/families, from ward staff or from other health and social care staff.

-In all cases any information (proposed to be) shared and must take into account the Caldicott Guardian Principles
+In all cases any information (proposed to be) shared must take into account the Caldicott Guardian Principles.
 The shared and processed information may not be used by the parties for any other purposes than those set out in this DSA.
-If any party wishes to use the shared information for another purpose, that party will consider the views of the other party as to whether the new purpose is incompatible with the purposes set out in this DSA, whether they need to complete a new DPIA, and the DSA will need to be updated and signed by both parties.
+If any party wishes to use the shared information for another purpose that party will consider the views of the other party as to whether the new purpose is incompatible with the purposes set out in this DSA, whether they need to complete a new DPIA, and the DSA will need to be updated and signed by both parties.